 About The Oaks Primary School

-The Oaks Primary School catering for girls and boys aged between 4 and 11 years, with the provision for 3-4 year olds in The Oaks Nursery.
-The school is organised into fourteen single-aged classes, two in each year group.
+The Oaks Primary School and Nursery caters for girls and boys aged between 3 and 11 years.
+From Reception, the school is organised into fourteen single-aged classes, two in each year group.

-Our approach is very child-centred; we provide a happy, nurturing and caring environment, where learners are encouraged to develop in all aspects and are challenged to achieve their very best.
+Our approach is child-centered and we provide a happy, nurturing and caring environment, where learners are encouraged to develop in all aspects.
+All children are challenged to achieve their very best and to become responsible, valuable members of the community.
+We aim to give all children the best possible start.

-The curriculum of The Oaks includes all those activities designed and encouraged within our school to promote the intellectual, personal, social, emotional and physical development of our pupils.
-The curriculum includes not just the formal programme of lessons, but all those activities and features of the life of the school which contribute to our ethos, such as the quality of relationships, the development of values or attitudes and the quality of learning experiences.
+The curriculum of The Oaks includes all activities which have been designed to promote and encourage the intellectual, personal, social, emotional and physical development of our pupils.
+The curriculum includes not just the formal programme of lessons, but all activities and features of the life of the school which contribute to our ethos and the wider community, such as the quality of relationships, the development of values or attitudes and the quality of learning experiences.

 Our school is very well resourced.
-We have excellent ICT facilities including an ICT suite; all classrooms have PCs and interactive whiteboards.
-The Oaks benefits from two large halls, a library and research centre, in addition to specialist learning facilities for Food Technology, Art/Ceramics and Design Technology.
+We have excellent ICT facilities, two large halls, a library and research centre, in addition to specialist learning facilities for Food Technology, Art/Ceramics and Design Technology.
 There is also an Inclusion base and studio.
 The school is surrounded by extensive grounds, including excellent outdoor facilities.
-The curriculum is enriched by educational visits and many visitors to the school.
+The curriculum and children’s experiences are further enriched by carefully planned educational visits and by the many visitors to the school.

 History of the school